pattonsgirl/CEG2350/Labs/Lab09/README.md

 ## Part 1 - [Compiling](https://xkcd.com/303/)

+It is expected that you are using your AWs instance or a Linux based system where you have cloned your repository to complete the command taskings.

 **Useful Commands: `gcc`, `wget`**

 1. Select from either [TODO-C](TODO-C) or [TODO-CPP](TODO-CPP).
 Download the files in the folder to the `Lab09` folder in your repository folder.  `add`, `commit` and `push` the source code files.
+2. Determine how to install and verify the installation of the C / C++ compiler for Windows.
-2. Determine how to install and verify the installation of the C / C++ compiler for both Windows and Linux.
+3. Determine how to install and verify the installation of the C / C++ compiler for Linux.
-3. Find one option for how to compile and run C/C++ code if the compiler is not supported on the OS.
+4. Find one option for how to compile and run C/C++ code if the compiler is not supported on the OS.
 In other words, find a recommended browser based compiler.
    - The last piece - not being able to install the compiler - is a common issue for MacOS and Chromebooks or if you don't have permissions to install software to the machine you are using.
-4. Compile the source code into an executable program.
+5. Compile the source code into an executable program.
-5. Run the executable program.
+6. Run the executable program.

 ## Part 2 - Document